The Agricultural Law Center's curriculum focuses on agricultural and food law issues and how the legal system shapes our food system.

 In January 2012, a group of Drake Law School students became the first U.S. legal group to visit Cuba to study agricultural law.

-Since then, Drake Law students visit Havana, Cuba, each year to study Cuban agricultural development and law.
-Led by Professor Neil Hamilton, students visit the United States Embassy, meet with agricultural lawyers, tour cooperative organic farms, and more while also experiencing the culture and history of Cuba.
+Since then, Drake Law students have visited Havana, Cuba, numerous times to study Cuban agricultural development and law.
+Students visit the United States Embassy, meet with agricultural lawyers, tour cooperative organic farms, and more while also experiencing the culture and history of Cuba.

 Learn more about studying agricultural law in Cuba.